Cannabinoid Addiction and Abuse

 - Having Marijuana use negatively impacting other activities

-Similar to any other drug, heavy users can experience disturbing withdrawals after stopping their consistent use of Cannabinoids or Cannabis.
-Many are similar to the withdrawal symptoms of opiates.
+Similar to any other drug, heavy users can experience withdrawal after stopping their consistent use of Cannabinoids or Cannabis.

 These symptoms can include: